Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 On This Page

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Colistimethate for injection and other antibacterial drugs, Colistimethate for injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Colistimethate and other antibacterial drugs, Colistimethate should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 FOR INTRAMUSCULAR AND INTRAVENOUS USE

 Colistimethate for Injection, USP is a sterile parenteral antibiotic product which, when reconstituted (see Reconstitution), is suitable for intramuscular or intravenous administration.